-Table 3.4: Command parameters for the 'start run' command: "start run" means an "endless" run, i.e. no prespecified number of events.
+Table 3.6: Command parameters for the 'start run' command: "start run" means an "endless" run, i.e. no pre-defined number of events; if a number of events X is specified, this is done with a 32-bit unsigned long integer (big endian).